cerfacs-globc/icclim/doc/source/references/api/icclim/_core/legacy/user_index/model/index.rst

    User index dictionary.

-   This dictionary is used to describe how a user index should be setup to compute a custom climate index.
+   This dictionary is part of the deprecated user_index compatibility path.
-   The reccomended way to create a custom indices is now to use the generic indices API.
+   It remains documented so older code can be migrated, but new custom-index work should use the generic indices API instead.
    See :ref:`generic_indices_recipes` for how to combine thresholds with generic